djakobovic/ECF/docs/tutorial.rst

 These examples are a short introduction to the use of ECF when solving a specific problem with a specific genotype (individual data structure).

-The examples also contain the commented use of boost::shared_ptr smart pointers (see e.g. http://www.codeproject.com/KB/stl/boostsmartptr.aspx) which are used in other ECF components; for instance, a boost::dynamic_pointer_cast construct may be used to check the Genotype type in the Individual.
+The examples also contain the commented use of std::shared_ptr pointers which are used in other ECF components; for instance, a std::dynamic_pointer_cast construct may be used to check the Genotype type in the Individual.